Parents

 Statistics To Support This Trend

-• Adolescent cigarette smokers are 100 times more likely to smoke marijuana and are more likely to use illicit drugs such as cocaine and heroin in the future than young people who do not smoke cigarettes.
+• Adolescent cigarette smokers or ones who vap are 100 times more likely to smoke marijuana and are more likely to use illicit drugs such as cocaine and heroin in the future than young people who do not smoke cigarettes.
 U.S. Department of Health and Human Services, Substance Abuse and Mental Health Services Administration

 • Of those teenagers who use marijuana three to 10 times, 20 percent go on to use cocaine.
 Of those who use marijuana 100 or more times, 75 percent go on to use cocaine.
 Based on research reported in the Journal of Clinical Psychiatry